digitalrebar/provision/doc/install.rst

 * sudo ../rocket-skates

 Please review `--help` for options like disabling services, logging or paths.

-If you get a bind error, you may need to kill dnsmasq using `sudo pkill dnsmasq`

 .. note:: I need the sudo to bind the tftp port.
 This is configurable, i.e.  *--tftp-port=30000*